t04glovern/aws-greener-grass/.blog/greengrass-docker/README.md

-# Greener Grass - Docker Deployments
+# Greengrass - Docker Deployments

 AWS IoT Greengrass recently got Docker support; a much needed addition to the suite of edge tooling available at our disposal.
 As with most new IoT Greengrass feature, it can be a bit bumped to get setup with.
 I would know, I fought through the setup process on the day of release and ran into a couple quirks that I figure I'll share with the world in the form of an unofficial guide.